controlplaneio/threat-modelling-envoy-gateway-talk/README.md

 - :warning: exploit known vulnerabilities in an unpatched Envoy Proxy
 - :warning: exploit weaknesses in the Kubernetes cluster to move laterally from a compromised pod to an Envoy Pod

-:warning: To further explore the consequences of multi-tenancy, let's consider the most general scenario where we have multiple Gateways in different namespaces within the cluster (each referencing a different GatewayClass), and one of the Gateway pods is compromised (e.g. through one of the above routes).
-Could our attacker now modify an EnvoyProxy in a different namespace to that of the compromised Envoy Gateway?
+:warning: To further explore the consequences of [multi-tenancy](https://gateway.envoyproxy.io/latest/user/deployment-mode/#multi-tenancy), let's consider a general scenario where we have multiple Gateways in different namespaces within the cluster (each referencing a different GatewayClass).
+Within this simple scenario, one of the Gateway pods is compromised (e.g. through one of the above routes).
+Now, could our attacker modify an EnvoyProxy in a different namespace to that of the compromised Envoy Gateway?

-Note that in our example, we have not used Envoy Gateway's namespaced mode, so each Envoy Gateway has Kubernetes permissions defined by a ClusterRole.
+Note that in our example, we have not used Envoy Gateway's [namespaced mode](https://github.com/envoyproxy/gateway/pull/1656) which will be available in v0.6.0, so each Envoy Gateway has Kubernetes permissions defined by a ClusterRole, and watches for resources in all namespaces as detailed [here](https://gateway.envoyproxy.io/latest/user/deployment-mode/).
 Let's imagine that Tenant A has been compromised, and the attacker wants to modify the Shared Envoy Proxy.
 Firstly we can look at the Envoy Gateway ClusterRole used by Tenant A's Gateway:

 ```bash
 kubectl describe clusterrole eg-tenant-a-gateway-helm-envoy-gateway-role | grep envoyproxies